 Dr. Clarke has preached nationally and internationally, including in South Africa, London, France, Belgium and Jamaica.
 Dr. Clarke was a leading force in the establishment of the first AME Church in France.
 She has served on government task forces and committees on sexual and domestic violence prevention.
 She currently serves as the Vice-President for operation for the Organization for the Development of Women (OFED), a 501 C-3 Corporation that designs and operates economic and social empowerment programs for women in West Africa and the Sudan.

 Pastor Clarke is a gifted woman of God that allows the indwelling of God’s Holy Spirit to use her as a proclaimer of a prophetic and relevant message.
 She has empowered believers to experience the promises of God through faith, intercessory prayer, and the Holy Spirit.
 She proclaims her powerful testimony of God’s hand in her life, delivering her from physical, emotional and chemical abuse.
 Dr. Donna, as some now call her, will quickly tell you that miracles still happen.
 She vehemently proclaims “Trust in God, and believe with faith.
 Nothing is impossible with God!”

-Dr. Clarke is happily married to Leo Clarke III, and they are blessed with two adult sons.
+Dr. Clarke is happily married to Leo Clarke III, and they are blessed with two adult sons, Clifton and Christopher and his wife, Jessica.
 The scripture that inspires her each day is from the Apostle Paul’s letter to the church in Philippi.